MartinPankraz/DSAGTechXChange24/1-sap-cap-on-azure/student/quest2.md

   ![](2024-01-10-15-10-03.png)

-  :construction: Highlight that we won't screenshot Terminal output (but make it code blocks.) going forward.
+  :point_up: When showing output of CLI interaction, we will in most cases show the text output and avoid adding the respective screenshots.
+Please don't worry if coloring and formatting slightly differ.

-#### (Optional) Use your local VSCode installation to connect to your codespace from your developer machine.
+### (Optional) Use your local VS Code installation to connect to your codespace from your developer machine.

+:point_up: In the interest of time, we recommend you to stay with the browser-based Codespace UI and skip the following steps.
+If you want to come back at a later point in time, feel free to follow up here to connect your local VS Code with a GitHub Codespace.

-- Start the VSCode deployed on your developer machine.
+- Start the VS Code deployed on your developer machine.

 - Make sure you have the extension "GitHub Codespaces" installed.